-- · Proof of fingerprinting and clearance through OSPI - Acknowledgement of fingerprint background check form - Detailed information on fingerprinting procedures and payments can be found through the Graduate Programs in Education Resource page at http://www. stmartin.edu/GradStudies/images/pdfs/EDUAdmissionResources_small.pdf - Verification of Pre-residency clearance from the Office of the Superintendent of Public Instruction Certification unit - · Pre-program observation form - · Proof of CPR / First Aid registration
+- Three completed recommendation forms (available on website).
+Have each recommender send their signed form directly to the Saint Martin's University Office of Graduate Studies.
+Letter writers are encouraged to attach a letter further detailing qualifications - Curriculum vitae outlining your professional or work experience details - Program advising appointment and completed program planning form. - Written response of approximately 300-400 words to a prompt and emailed to the Graduate Studies Office. - · Proof of fingerprinting and clearance through OSPI - Acknowledgement of fingerprint background check form - Detailed information on fingerprinting procedures and payments is listed on the Academic Resources sheet, which can found under the Graduate Admissions page at www.stmartin.edu/sites/default/files/ smu-files/education-counseling/eduadmissionresources.pdf - Verification of Pre-residency clearance from the Office of the Superintendent of Public Instruction Certification unit - Pre-program observation form - Valid CPR / First Aid of children and adults certification